-This manual describes the features and the components of the Thermo Scientific[TM] TriPlus RSH[TM] (Robotic Sample Handling) integrated sampling system.
-Inside, you find all of the informations necessary for the routine operations of your sampling system.
+This manual describes the features and the components of the Thermo Scientific[TM] TriPlus RSH (Robotic Sample Handling) SMART integrated sampling system.
+Inside, you find all of the information necessary for the routine operations of your sampling system.
 This includes operating procedures, sample injection techniques, diagrams, and the description of the major components.

-This User Guide is intended for frequent or new TriPlus RSH users who are experienced at using automated systems to run existing analytical methods.
+This User Guide is intended for frequent or new TriPlus RSH SMART users who are experienced at using automated systems to run existing analytical methods.

-Note The TriPlus RSH must be installed and set up properly before the Operating Instructions can be used.
+Note The TriPlus RSH SMART must be installed and set up properly before this document can be used.